Eyewitness account of the Snow Riot C0291

 There are no access restrictions.

 There are no restrictions on personal use.
-Permission to publish material from the Eyewitness account of the Snow Riot must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the Eyewitness account of the Snow Riot must be obtained from Special Collections and Archives, George Mason University Libraries.

 Race riots--Washington (D.C.)

-Eyewitness account of the Snow Riot, #C0291, Special Collections Research Center, George Mason University Libraries.
+Eyewitness account of the Snow Riot, C0291, Special Collections and Archives, George Mason University Libraries.

 Purchased by Special Collections Research Center circa 2005.